Growing Pains: What happened when one congregation introduced major changes

 Ronald D. Vanderwell is pastor of Southern Heights Christian Reformed Church, Kalamazoo, Michigan.

-Reformed Worship 39 © March 1996 Worship Ministries of the Christian Reformed Church.
+Reformed Worship 39 © March 1996, Calvin Institute of Christian Worship.
 Used by permission.